eosrio/hyperion-history-api/src/cli/hyp-control.docs.md

 - **Sync Failures**: Check indexer logs for detailed error information during synchronization operations.
 - **Queue Access**: Ensure RabbitMQ management API is enabled and credentials are correct in `connections.json`.
 - **Performance Issues**: Use stats commands to identify bottlenecks and monitor resource usage patterns.
+- **Worker Issues**:
+  - Use `worker list` to identify workers with high failure counts
+  - Use `worker details` to get detailed information about problematic workers
+  - Use `worker kill --force` to restart stuck workers
+  - Check `worker scaling` to verify configuration matches expected worker distribution
+- **Port Issues**: If worker commands fail to connect, verify the local controller port for your chain is accessible.

 ## Additional Information